The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 Of course, returns are not looked upon favorably at Amazon, but here too, the internet giant wants to make the customer experience as pleasant as possible.
 That is why Amazon measures dissatisfaction with returns.

-The experience with a return is considered negative if a return request has a negative customer rating, inquiries about the return are not assessed within 48 hours, or are even incorrectly rejected.
+The experience with a return is considered negative if a return request has a negative customer rating, inquiries about the return are not addressed within 48 hours, or are even wrongly denied.

 Dissatisfaction with returns in percent describes the percentage of all negative return requests relative to the total number of all return requests.